bavirisettimoulika8-cmd/mini_project1/README.md

 # mini_project1
-I create a based login and signup pages for students.
+I create a basic login and signup pages for students.